Feature: Mark Frisbie’s QA1-Equipped 1985 Chevy C10 Pickup

-Mark Frisbie's 1985 Chevy C10 is not just another truck; it's a reflection of his life's journey and his deep-rooted passion for automotive craftsmanship.
-Purchased in 2008 for $2,300 during what he describes as challenging period in his life, Mark’s C10 began its journey as a practical daily driver and workhorse, hauling reclaimed barn wood for his custom furniture business.
+Mark Frisbie's 1985 Chevy C10 is not just another truck; it's a symbol of his life's journey and his deep-rooted passion for automotive performance.
+Purchased in 2008 for $2,300 during what he describes as a challenging period in his life, Mark’s C10 began its journey as a practical daily driver and workhorse, hauling reclaimed barn wood for his custom furniture business.
 After a collision left the truck totaled, Mark made the pivotal decision to rebuild it from the ground up, transforming it into the pro-touring masterpiece it is today.

 “I bought this truck in 2008 as a daily driver for $2300.
 It soon turned into my work truck and spent many years hauling reclaimed barn wood,” Mark recalls.
 "I bought that truck when I was flat broke and everything in my world had been turned upside down.
 For a brief period of time, I actually lived out of that truck, sleeping in the camper-shell."